-20,000 square feet = 0

-20,000 square feet x 5% = 1,000 square feet

-22,000 square feet x $7\underline{9}\% = 1,540 \underline{1,980}$ square feet

-Total Civic Open Space Required = $\frac{2,540}{2,980}$ square feet
+20,000 square feet = 0 20,000 square feet x 5% = 1,000 square feet 22,000 square feet x 9% = 1,980 square feet Total Civic Open Space Required = 2,980 square feet

-- (d) Dedicated rights-of-way and area used to meet the minimum setback or minimum streetscape standards in Section 4.4.13(E) do not count toward fulfilling the required amount. - (2) Types of civic open spaces.
+- (d) Dedicated rights-of-way and area used to meet the minimum setback or minimum streetscape standards in Section 4.4.13(E) do not count toward fulfilling the required amount. - (e) Sites within the South Pairs Sub-district have reduced civic open space requirements as noted in table 4.4.13 (C). - (2) Types of civic open spaces.
 Civic open space shall be designed as one of the following types, which shall be identified on the site plan: - (a) Green.
 A green is at least 1,500 square feet in size and adjoins streets on at least two sides or a street and a pedestrian passageway or main building entry.
-Greens are designed primarily for passive uses, consisting primarily of lawn with either formally or informally arranged landscaping. - (b) Plaza.
+Greens are designed primarily for passive uses, consisting primarily of lawn with either formally arranged landscaping. - (b) Plaza.
 A plaza is at least 1,500 square feet in size and adjoins streets on at least two sides or a street and a pedestrian passageway or main building entry.
 Plazas are mostly hardscaped with formally arranged landscaping and a water feature. - (c) Playground.
 A playground is at least 2,500 square feet in size.
 Playgrounds provide children's play equipment and shaded seating.
 Playgrounds adjoin a street on at least one side and the configuration should ensure easy surveillance of the area from adjacent buildings and streets. - (d) Square.
 A square is at least 10,000 square feet and adjoins streets on at least three sides.
 Squares may be up to 50 percent hardscaped, with formal landscaping.
 Squares accommodate both passive uses and community gatherings. - (e) Attached Green.
 An attached green is generally 2,000 to 6,000 square feet and spans the entire length of a block.
 Attached greens shall be at least 30 feet wide and are appropriate on the short end of a block.
 Attached greens are primarily laws with formally arranged landscaping. - (f) Community Garden.
 A community garden is 2,500 to approximately 5,000 square feet and adjoins a street on at least one side.
-Community gardens are land that is cultivated collectively by members of a community (See Section 4.3.3 (D)). - (g) Forecourt For civic open space requirements between 250 and 1,500 square feet, buildings shall provide the required space using utilize a Forecourt frontage type (see Section 4.4.13(E)(4)(d)) or incorporate additional landscaped space into a pedestrian passageway. one of the following:
+Community gardens are land that is cultivated collectively by members of a community (See Section 4.3.3 (D)). - (g) For civic open space requirements between 250 and 1,500 square feet, buildings shall provide the required space using one of the following: - 1.
+A forecourt frontage type (see Section 4.4.413(E)(4)(d)).